datacenter/aci-monitoring-stack/README.md

 Prometheus is installed via its [own Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) the options you need to set are:

-- The `ingress` config and the baseURL: These most likely are the same URL which can access p`rometheus and `alertmanager`
+- The `ingress` config and the baseURL: These most likely are the same URL which can access `prometheus` and `alertmanager`
 - Persistent Volume Capacity
-- (Optional) `retentionSize`: this is only needed if you wanna limit the retention by size.
+- (Optional) `retentionSize`: this is only needed if you want to limit the retention by size.
 Keep in mind that if you run out of disk space Prometheus WILL stop working.
-- (Optional) alertmanager route: these are used to send notifications via Mail/Webex etc... the complete syntax is available [Here](https://prometheus.io/docs/alerting/latest/configuration/#receiver-integration-settings)
+- (Optional) alertmanager `route`: these are used to send notifications via Mail/Webex etc... the complete syntax is available [Here](https://prometheus.io/docs/alerting/latest/configuration/#receiver-integration-settings)
 Below an example:
 ```yaml
 prometheus: